keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ##### Kalivny gets investigated by the Asyrian Military
 - 4 Templars show up along with some more occupying reinforcements
 - they question Marek and occupy the town guard building, waiting for the "group" to return
 - Bolt hides the Funny Box in his closet under a floorboard.
-(DC20 investigation)
+(DC20 investigation),
--

 ### Other Scenes